HoTT/HoTT-2019/registration.md

 title: "Conference and summer school registration"
 ---

-`TODO: explain that registration will be open at a later date`
+Registration for the conference and the summer school will be open at a later date.

-### Conference registration

-`TODO: explain a bit and point to the external registration site.`

-### Summer school registration

-`TODO: explain a bit and point to the external registration site.`